manbearwiz/youtube-dl-server/README.md

 In the addons store add the repository (https://github.com/unofficial-skills/addons) or click the buton [![adds addon repo.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Funofficial-skills%2Faddons).

-Once the addon repository has been added, you should be able to install youtube dl server from the Unofficial-skills section.
+Once the addon repository has been added, you should be able to install (YouTube Dl Server) from the Unofficial-skills section.

 #### Configuration